Food Banks: Reducing Stigma & Doing More with Less

 A Case Study of Improvement from the Grassroots of the Voluntary Sector

-Coming up: How a team of volunteers at a community food bank significantly reduced the stigma felt by their clients by changing their process and removing a tell-tale sign.
+Coming up: How a team of volunteers at a community food bank significantly reduced the stigma felt by by removing a tell-tale sign from the items they distributed.

-Additionally, see how they streamlined their stock handling process, saving wasted volunteer effort and reducing the need for extended working hours.
+Also, read how they streamlined their stock handling process, saving volunteer effort and reducing the need for extended working hours.

 Background to this Case Study